 A core approach of both InFocus and FYWS is that faculty across disciplines can engage with themes, writing, and reflection through their specific knowledge domain.
-There are FYWS classes in a variety of fields of study, which leads to robust discussion across campus regarding war, peacebuilding and the just society as students, faculty, and writing fellows engage with the summer text and annual theme from myriad perspectives.
+There are FYWS classes in a variety of fields of study, which leads to robust discussion across campus regarding health and justice as students, faculty, and writing fellows engage with the summer text and annual theme from myriad perspectives.

-Over the 2018-2019 year, InFocus will continue the conversation about war, peacebuilding and the just society on campus by hosting events and providing opportunities for all students, faculty, staff, and the broader community to engage with these issues.
+Over the 2021-2022 year, InFocus will continue the conversation about health and healthcare access by hosting events and providing opportunities for all students, faculty, staff, and the broader community to engage with these issues.

 InFocus/FYWS Kickoff Event - Thursday, September 23, 2021, at 6:00 pm